richard-vh/nifi-hol/step-by-step-guides/Section 2: AI Assisted Telco Use Case 1 - Quality of Service.md

-# Telco Usecase 1: Quality of Service on IngestUsecase Summary
+## Telco Usecase 1: Quality of Service on Ingest Use Case Summary

 (Summary content needs to be added here.